OpenTouch/AvOID/README.md

 * **additional_network**: collection of additional network names the instance has to be associated with.
 This will create network interfaces in instances (eth1, ...). eth0 is attached to global 'os_network'
 * **vips**: collection virtual IPs, attached to network interfaces (eth0, eth1, ...)
 * **depends**: playbook file names (without extension) to be played before running playbook for this instance.
+* **groups**: collection of groups instance belongs, comma separated.
+This is usefull to redeploy or reconfigure a set of nodes.
 * **static**: means that instance is not redeployable.
 Instances without playbook are considered static.

 In case of combining parameters 'floatings_ips', 'additional_network' and 'vips', they have to be consistent (no check).